mitchmorrison2/TwoWayNumPartition/README.md

 # CS 3353 Algorithms Final Project for Mitch Morrison <br>

-Number paritioning is a practice largely used in processor scheduling and disk space partitioning.
+Number partitioning is a practice largely used in processor scheduling and disk space partitioning.
 Number partitioning entails dividing a group of tasks (knowing time required for each) with the goal of producing multiple subsets that each have the same or similar sums.

 # <b>Two Approaches:</b><br>
 In this project, I will be demonstrating two approaches to a simple two-way number partitioning problem.
 Both will take the same input, a set of 20 unique numbers ranging from 0-1000.
 I will partition the set so that each set's sum is equal or very close to the others.